 Compound living in Saudi Arabia

 Most Western expats living in Saudi Arabia reside in expat compounds, which have full amenities and are often isolated from real Saudi society.
-Life within the Western compounds can also help to dispel the initial glum, grim grey of adjusting to a society that greatly limits individual freedoms.
-Behind the high walls and stoic security of these complexes, expats have the opportunity to indulge in many of the “hedonistic” activities reminiscent of their homelands.
+Life within the Western compounds can also help dispel the initial glum, grim perception of a society that greatly limits individual freedoms.
+Behind the high walls and firm security of these complexes, expats have the opportunity to indulge in many of the activities reminiscent of their homelands.
 Nevertheless, it does limit the interaction expats have with locals and friendships there can be transient as families continually move in and out for their next expat assignment.

 Censorship in Saudi Arabia

-Many aspects of life are controlled in Saudi Arabia, and it goes without saying that censorship is widespread.
-Theatres, once banned, are making a comeback, but many movies and television shows are censored for immorality or causing political offence.
-Freedom of the press and free speech are also not recognised by the government.
+Many aspects of life are controlled in Saudi Arabia, and censorship is widespread.
+Although movie theatres, once banned, are making a comeback, many movies and television shows are censored for immorality or causing political offence.
+Freedom of the press and free speech are also not rights recognised by the government.

 Food and alcohol in Saudi Arabia

-Islamic law forbids the consumption of pork, so expats fond of this protein with have to find an alternative.
-Alcoholic beverages are also illegal throughout Saudi Arabia; although in practice, alcohol is consumed inside Western compounds with many expats having taken to brewing their own alcohol.
+Islamic law forbids the consumption of pork, so expats fond of this protein will have to find an alternative.
+Alcoholic beverages are also illegal throughout Saudi Arabia; in practice, however, alcohol is consumed inside Western compounds, with many expats having taken to brewing their own alcohol.
 The penalty for importing alcohol into the country, however, is severe.

 Cultural etiquette tips for Saudi Arabia